ishanayar1/Custom_simulator/README.md

-# Railway Optimisation using Reinforcement Learning
+#  🚂 Railway Optimisation using Reinforcement Learning

 The project implements a **custom railway simulator** integrated with **Deep Q-Network (DQN)** reinforcement learning to optimize train scheduling and reduce passenger delay in railway networks, including real-world scenarios like the **Chennai Metro system**.
+An extensive report of the project with experimentation and result is included in this repository as Report.pdf

 The simulator models: